-As current affairs are the backbone of UPSC, it is required to prepare wisely.
+As current affairs are the backbone of UPSC, it is essential to prepare wisely.
 Many aspirants ponder on how to read The Hindu for UPSC current affairs and that too in minimum time.
-Whether the aspirants are at the beginners level or at an intermediate level, the importance of reading newspapers (for preparing for UPSC) is not hidden from them.
+Whether the aspirants are at the beginner level or at an intermediate level, the importance of reading newspapers is known and understood by them, as UPSC is a tough exam.

 Though there are many newspapers available, it is important to go through “The Hindu” newspaper for current affairs due to the following factors listed below: